 The WED is rarely used in geophysical analysis for two main reasons: not all commercial software include this tool and powerful computational resources are required, due the complexity of the numeral computation.
 In fact, the WED resolves the wave equation sample by sample of all traces, combining the result in order to re-locate the energy at the right position.
 The present research line proposes to adopt an HPC approach to reduce the computational time-to-solution for the WED and therefore greatly increases the amount of data to be analyzed.

-PI: Umberta Tinivella (OGS) - utinivella@ogs.it Others: Michela Giustiniani (OGS) Previous HPC-TRES grants: Giorgia Rosset (OGS-UniTS-PhD.ESFM35/HPC-TRES-2020-08)
+PI: Umberta Tinivella (OGS) - utinivella@ogs.it Others: Michela Giustiniani (OGS)

 Appendix

 A1.
 Links to institutional web sites